MAnishSingh13275/repset_bridge/releases/BUILD_SUMMARY.md

 ### **For Gym Locations:**
 1. Use admin dashboard to generate installers
-2. Installer will automatically download v1.1.0
+2. Installer will automatically download latest version
 3. Bridge connects to production platform automatically

 ## 📊 **Build Statistics**